ouspg/tcsfw/DSLIntro.md

 The letters "A", "B", and "C" stand for the application, backend, and device.
 Thei positions are determined in the `place` method.

+## DSL reference

+The interface code for the DSL is in Python module `tcsfw.main`.
+DSLs can use definitions from `tcsfw.basics`, as well.
+The source code in these files provides for the authorative reference code.